-A sociological analysis of the family as a social institution including historical development, contemporary patterns in the United States, and possible future trends.
-Topics include the definition of family; families and work; love and sex; child-rearing; family violence; divorce and remarriage; and variations in marriage and family patterns related to culture, class, race, ethnicity, gender, and sexual orientation.
+This course is a sociological analysis of the family as a social institution including historical development, contemporary patterns in the United States, and possible future trends.
+Topics include the definition of family: families and work; love and sex; child-rearing, family violence; divorce and re-marriage; and variations in marriage and family patterns as related to culture, class, race, ethnicity, gender, and sexual orientation.
 Prereq. - SOCA 103.

 Course numbers ending with G are Writing Intensive (WI).
 Also available through Online Learning.
+Core: SSHB.
+D.